pkulchenko/fullmoon/README.md

 #### Multiple routes

-Despite all examples showing a single route, it's rarely the case in real applications; when multiple routes are present, they are always *evaluated in the order in which they are registered*.
+Despite all earlier examples showing a single route, it's rarely the case in real applications; when multiple routes are present, they are always **evaluated in the order in which they are registered**.

 One `setRoute` call can also set multiple routes when they have the same set of conditions and share the same action handler: